 The screenshot below shows a few random processed as an example, but our dashboard has about 15 to 20 of them listed!

-Once that's done, you will want to save this dashboard as a project.
+1) Save this dashboard as a project.

 Go to File > Save Project